 Watch this video to learn more about protein on keto:

 Ketosis is a natural function of the body.
 In the most extreme measures, it happens if the body goes long periods without food.

 In fact, many of you naturally enter ketosis by the time you wake up in the morning, after your body has gone 10–12 hours without food (since dinnertime the evening before).
 Those in keto are, in a sense, “starving” the body of carbs to condition the body to turn to fat for fuel.

 When you’re first adapting your body to run on ketones, you can experience some negative side effects.
 These include flu-like symptoms known as keto flu, which can include brain fog, mild nausea, headaches, and feeling lethargic.
 But as you stick with it, your body begins to prefer fat as energy and becomes keto-adapted.

 So, how do you make sure your ketogenic diet is “working” and you’re maintaining a state of ketosis?
 By checking your ketone levels — frequently.

 Testing ketone levels in your body is the only true way to know whether or not you’ve entered (and remain in) ketosis.
-This is important to be sure you’re reaping the full benefits of the ketogenic diet here.
+This is important to ensure you’re reaping the full benefits of the ketogenic diet.

-When your body starts burning fat for fuel and enters ketosis, the ketones it creates will spill over into your urine, blood, and breath—so it’s possible to test for them in each area.
+When your body starts burning fat for fuel and enters ketosis, the blood ketones it creates will spill over into your urine, blood, and breath.
+As such, it’s possible to test for them in each area.

-Thankfully, there are several methods for testing your ketone levels at home:
+There are several methods for testing your ketone levels at home.